Mepolizumab: Legal status

+In January 2024, mepolizumab was approved in China for use in severe asthma with an eosinophilic phenotype.

+In May 2025, the FDA approved mepolizumab as an add-on therapy for people with chronic obstructive pulmonary disease who exhibit an eosinophilic phenotype.

 Research

-Mepolizumab has been investigated or is under investigation for the treatment of atopic dermatitis, hypereosinophilic syndrome (HES), eosinophilic esophagitis (EoE), nasal polyposis, eosinophilic granulomatosis with polyangiitis, and chronic obstructive pulmonary disease.
+Mepolizumab has been investigated or is under investigation for the treatment of atopic dermatitis, hypereosinophilic syndrome, eosinophilic esophagitis, nasal polyposis, eosinophilic granulomatosis with polyangiitis, and chronic obstructive pulmonary disease.